With Etsy Purchase Protection for qualifying orders up to $250, Etsy may refund buyers and you’ll keep your earnings if:

 Etsy Purchase Protection will automatically cover qualifying orders with no setup required from the seller.

-Orders are eligible for Etsy’s Purchase Protection programme if:
+Orders are eligible for Etsy’s Purchase Protection program if:

-- The order was dispatched within your stated processing time
+- The order was shipped within your stated processing time

-- Valid tracking was provided and/or it was mailed out with a postage label purchased through Etsy
+- Valid tracking was provided and/or it was mailed out with a shipping label purchased through Etsy

-- Your listing has an Estimated Delivery Date (EDD), which includes transit times and, where applicable, an origin post code
+- Your listing has an Estimated Delivery Date (EDD), which includes transit times and, where applicable, an origin zip code

 - The item received by the buyer matches the photos and description on your listing.